WildCodeSchool/2022_09_PHP_Lyon_Le_plateau/README.md

 Welcome fellow gamer !

 This repository is all you ever dreamed as a social (and poor) boardgamer.
-It contains a collaborative project called "Le plateau": a MVC based dynamic website that offers a solution to gamers to freely share and borrow boardgames to other members.
+It contains a collaborative project called "Le plateau": a MVC based dynamic website that offers a solution to gamers to freely share and borrow boardgames from other members.

 Do you want to join the adventure and help us develop the site?
 Alright !
-You will find below instructions to install the project on your local machine.
+You will find belo, instructions to install the project on your local machine.

 ## Steps